 Community fees of your property in Marbella

 Usually, community fees vary from 200€ to 1.000€, with some exceptions.
-This is not a tax but a cost-related directly to the property that you are obliged to pay.
+This is not a tax but a cost related directly to the property that you are obliged to pay.
 Failure in payment can even result in the property's seizure (after a long time).
 Villas and plots also tend to be part of a community.
-Rarely it is possible to find properties that are not part of any community yet and therefore have no such fees.
+Rarely is it possible to find properties that are not part of any community, yet therefore have no such fees.

 Electricity and water are paid monthly with a permanent contract.
-You have a minimum fixed amount to pay even if no consumption is done.
+You have a minimum fixed amount to pay even if no consumption occurs.
 The main part of the invoice is directly related to your consumption.

 We hope you now have a better understanding of the taxes that you have to pay in Marbella after buying a property here.

 Are you thinking about selling your property?
 Or maybe buying one?

 It's never been easier to get in touch!
 Drumelia will be delighted to assist you most professionally.

 Some frequently asked questions